 Compromising is one of the more successful conflict resolution tactics.
 With compromise, both parties negotiate the larger points and forfeit a few smaller points of their position to reach a solution.
 This strategy prevails when the conflicting parties hold similar levels of power (for example: contract negotiations).

 Collaborating is another desirable conflict management strategy.
 It involves pinpointing areas of agreement between the conflicting parties and finding a creative solution that works for all.
-It’s not always the best use of resources, depending on the conflict at hand, because it can be time consuming and tedious.
+It’s not always the best use of resources because it can be time-consuming and tedious.

-At the end of the conversation, thank all parties for participating and acknowledge the progress made.
+At the end of the conversation, thank each party for participating and acknowledge the progress made.

 During this follow-up, restate the resolution and thank them again.
 If it’s appropriate and you’re in a position to give advice, do so.
 Let them know you’re available to discuss any future thoughts or issues they have.

 You can take all the precautions in the world, carefully screening employees during the hiring process and mandating as much training as possible.
-But, polished interview responses and full-day workshops won’t guarantee a healthy workplace.
+Unfortunately, though, polished interview responses and full-day workshops won’t guarantee a healthy workplace.

-Once the conflict is resolved, start taking the necessary next steps to prevent this type of issue from happening again in the future.
-Specific steps could be clarifying roles, if that was the issue, or adding a behavioral statement to the code of conduct policy or employee manual.
+Once the conflict is resolved, start taking the necessary next steps to prevent this type of issue from happening again.
+Action items could include clarifying roles, if that was the issue, or adding a behavioral statement to your code of conduct or employee manual.

-More generally, begin building a culture that encourages open and honest conversations where giving and receiving feedback is praised, not feared.
+More generally, begin building a culture that encourages open and honest conversations.
 Encourage transparency so that unpleasant truths can trickle out before they snowball into intense conflicts.